JohnVonNeumann/Reel_rb/README.md

 price:decimal
 location:string

 Got my Admin Viewpage up and running using ActiveAdmin gem, took a bit of fucking about but got there eventually, had my first experience with initializer files and the like, looks good, a little too good.

 Gems.
 I feel that I’m becoming more and more annoyed by this implementation of gem bullshit, I’m not actually coding, I’m just working out why a gem isn’t working, finding a place that the puzzle piece fits then forcefully cramming it into a gap with a sledgehammer.
 I appreciate that gems are useful and that they allow us to utilise code that is far better than our own, what I don’t enjoy however is having a hand forced on matters, for example, I can’t find a messaging gem that does not rely on devise.
 I read a blog post:  http://www.mikeperham.com/2016/02/09/kill-your-dependencies/ that talked about gems that use gems that use gems and it confirmed a thought that I’d been ruminating on, and that was in relation to the introduction of other peoples errors when you use a gem, especially gems that clamber on top of one another.
 Perhaps I’m writing from a point of no perspective, but atm I feel that as a student, gem use is damaging and even a harmful habit to get into.
 Once you know what you’re doing, sweet, go for your life, but atm installing gems that install gems feels stupid.

 I’ve decided to leave the messaging app until the very end seeing as it isn’t a core piece of functionality in terms of it is required for the site to work, it is a criteria point but not integral, moving into cart creation/payment processing and the confirmation emails.

+It is the day before my show and tell and I am sad to say I have not fully built out the product in time, attempting to roll my own system was a risky play from the start and I knew that it would be extremely difficult.
+However, I'd say that it has served its intended purpose of educating me more on rails and the intricacies of the whole cycle.
+My experience has been enjoyable and I've realised what a monolithic task it would be to write everything yourself.
+In a way it has kinda strengthened my perspective however, it seems that some areas of development have been ushered into a cartel style market, where you are restricted from entire swathes of gems and imported functionality should you not tow the line and use specific elements of code, ie: devise, this is in reality, probably a good thing however, as it would most likely provide a really solid base of security for the industry.
+I actually talked with a senior dev about this and he said that it was good to know how to roll your own auth system but in deployment it was a risky move.

+My plan for this codebase is probably to leave the majority of it behind and over the next week, rewrite it all using gems and imported functionality in order to create a working product that is worthy of attention, I'll keep the repo as good experience and an example. s